 Even though the Immigration Reform and Control Act was enacted in 1986, many employers still fail to realize the importance of I-9 compliance or the impact it may have on their business.
 However, this should be their primary concern because of the broad range of I-9 compliance violations resulting in different penalties the U.S. Immigration and Customs Enforcement (ICE) can impose on them.

 During the Trump administration, there has been an increase in employer investigations and audits, especially when it comes to industries that typically employ a large percentage of immigrants.
 Hence, in the current environment, immigration compliance is a business necessity.
-Organizations can prevent errors, identify areas for improvement, and minimize the risks of future violations and penalties only by establishing comprehensive and effective compliance program.
+Organizations can prevent errors, identify areas for improvement, and minimize the risks of future violations and penalties only by establishing a comprehensive and effective compliance program.

 Types of I-9 Compliance Violations

-The purpose of ICE inspections is to identify violations that might lead to criminal prosecution as well as substantive or technical violations that might result in issuance of administrative fines or warning notices.
+The purpose of ICE inspections is to identify violations that might lead to criminal prosecution as well as substantive or technical violations that might result in the issuance of administrative fines or warning notices.
 The federal government distinguishes between technical errors and substantive violations.

 Examples of technical violations include: